GetSafariTours

 Migration Verdict for First-Timers

-• For Classic River Crossings: You must travel between July and October.
+For Classic River Crossings: Travel between July and October.
 You can witness this spectacle from either the Northern Serengeti (Kogatende area) or the Masai Mara.

-• For "Circle of Life" Drama: The Southern Serengeti (Ndutu) from January to March is an expert's pick.
-You will see thousands of newborn animals and the resulting (and guaranteed) predator action, all with fewer crowds than the crossing season.
+For "Circle of Life" Drama: The Southern Serengeti (Ndutu) from January to March is an expert's choice.
+You will see thousands of newborn animals and guaranteed predator action, all with fewer crowds than during the crossing season.

 Wildlife Deep Dive: Beyond the "Big 5"